exasol/pyexasol/docs/REFERENCE.md

 Wrapper for database `ROLLBACK`

 ### set_autocommit()
 Set `autocommit=False` to start working with transactions and sub-connections.
 Set `autocommit=True` to get back to default mode.
 Autocommit is `True` by default because Exasol has to commit indexes and statistics objects even for pure SELECT statements.
-Unustified lack of commit may lead to serious performance degradation.
+Unjustified lack of COMMIT may lead to serious performance degradation.

 | Argument | Example | Description |
 | --- | --- | --- |